zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 In this example the Ingress Controller will use the configuration from the first policy reference `ingress-mtls-policy-one`, and ignores `ingress-mtls-policy-two`.

 ### EgressMTLS

+> **Feature Status**: EgressMTLS is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
+Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.

 The EgressMTLS policy configures upstreams authentication and certificate verification.